Professional supervision and consultation

 As a BACP Senior Accredited Supervisor, I provide one-to-one supervision and pair/group supervision and consultation for counsellors, therapists and other ‘people practitioners’ seeking a committed, collaborative and creative approach to supporting and developing their work with clients, patients and service-users.

 A large part of my current practice is supervising a diverse range of practitioners working in schools, colleges, and public health.
-I also supervise trainee counsellors and established independent therapists, and am a member of the Independent Supervisors Network.
+I also supervise trainee counsellors and several established independent therapists, and am a member of the Independent Supervisors Network.
+I also provide professional supervision for supervisors.

 • Shadow signs – a look at how the “shadow self” shows up in supervision